learn-co-curriculum/ruby-arguments-readme/README.md

 use to reference the actual value supplied to the method upon invocation.
 We built a method that will greet a specified person.
 In order to write code in our method to actually greet any given person, we need a placeholder––a way to refer to a generic person's name.
-This is an parameter.
+This is a parameter.

 When we build that method we might ask ourselves, "who is this method designed to greet?".
 The answer is "anyone, it doesn't matter."
 That's what makes the